OmniAuth

 Before you configure the OmniAuth provider, configure the settings that are common for all providers.

-auto_link_ldap_user autoLinkLdapUser Creates an LDAP identity in GitLab for users that are created through an OmniAuth provider.
-You can enable this setting if you have LDAP integration enabled.
-Requires the uid of the user to be the same in both LDAP and the OmniAuth provider. false
+auto_link_ldap_user Creates an LDAP identity in GitLab for users that are created through an OmniAuth provider.
+To enable this setting, you must have LDAP integration enabled.
+Requires the uid of the user to be the same in both LDAP and the OmniAuth provider.

-block_auto_created_users blockAutoCreatedUsers Places automatically-created users in a Pending approval state (unable to sign in) until they are approved by an administrator. true.
-If you set the value to false, make sure you define providers that you can control, like SAML or Google.
+block_auto_created_users Places automatically-created users in a pending approval state (unable to sign in) until they are approved by an administrator.
+When false, make sure you define providers that you can control, like SAML or Google.
 Otherwise, any user on the internet can sign in to GitLab without an administrator’s approval.
+When true, auto-created users are blocked by default and must be unblocked by an administrator before they are able to sign in.

 Configure initial settings